 Use strategic insights to generate and evaluate new ideas and features for your business, to maximise value to achieve desirability, feasibility, and viability.

-Online learning module (1 hour): Prototyping and validate
+Online workshop (1 hour): Prototyping and validate

 Master the essential principles of prototyping for your business idea, and learn how to create a rapid, in-expensive prototypes to test, validate and refine your solution.